top of page

 Cassandra Braccio | 2022-2023 PHGY 499

-Upon graduation from Queen's, Cassandra was accepted to the highly competitive Diagnostic Cardiac Sonography Program at Mohawk College/McMaster University!
+Cassie conducted a preliminary investigation of mtDNA damage and NLRP3 inflammasone activation in the mouse aorta.
+Upon graduation, Cassandra was accepted to the highly competitive Diagnostic Cardiac Sonography Program at Mohawk College/McMaster University!

 Dalia Miller | 2021-2023 LISC 595